martinfrommel/dose-bot/README.md

 Full API reference: see [docs/api.md](docs/api.md).

+**Deployment routing note:** The API can be served behind a reverse proxy (e.g., Traefik) that mounts the API at `/api` via labels while still pointing to the internal Cedar functions root.
+If you self-host, you can keep the default root (`/`) or choose your own prefix; adjust the proxy rule accordingly.

 The project uses Prisma with SQLite by default, optional Memcached for caching, Tailwind CSS with daisyUI for UI components, and Vite for the web dev server.

 ## 🌱 Motivation behind this project